TRB-Exe/fast-kms/README.md

-# fast-kms
+# Fast KMS
-A KMS Activation maded on batch scripts
+A KMS Activation maded on batch scripts.